dra11y/badi-date-rs/README.md

 ## Background

-The Bahá’í calendar, known as the Badí‘ calendar, is a **solar** calendar that simplifies the year with 19 months of 19 days each, with 4 or 5 intercalary days known as Ayyám-i-Há between months 18 and 19, and starts with year 1 on sunset, Naw-Rúz, March 21, 1844.
+The Bahá’í calendar, known as the Badí‘ calendar, is a **solar** calendar that simplifies the year with 19 months of 19 days each, with 4 or 5 intercalary days known as Ayyám-i-Há between months 18 and 19, and starts with year 1 on sunset, Naw-Rúz, 21 March, 1844.

 Each Bahá’í / Badi day starts at sunset in the local area (thus, like other calendars, the start of the day is “rolling” across the world from east to west).
 In the case of extreme north and south latitudes, the start of day time is instead fixed by clocks (usually 18:00 **).
 This crate includes calculation of local sunset times for a given latitude, longitude, and time zone.